xinyue-qi/xinyue-qi.github.io/_pages/about.md

 [Dr. Shouhao Zhou](https://cancer.psu.edu/researchers) in the Department of Public Health Sciences at Penn State College of Medicine  and [Dr. Christine B. Peterson](https://odin.mdacc.tmc.edu/~cbpeterson/) in the Department of Biostatistics at the University of Texas MD Anderson Cancer Center.
 I graduated from School of Medicine at [Duke University](https://duke.edu/) with a master’s degree in Biostatistics in 2017 and [University of Illinois at Urbana-Champaign](https://illinois.edu/) with a bachelor's degree in Molecular and Cellular Biology in 2015.

 My research interests span the topics of Bayesian modeling for censored data, Meta-analysis, statistical applications to cancer immunotherapy and hematology studies.

+To know about my research, please see recent publications on the personal [google scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C8&q=xinyue+qi&oq=) page.